Random phase approximation-based local natural orbital coupled cluster theory: Theory

 where the unitary matrix $U$ is determined by maximizing a chosen orbital locality metric (e.g.,~Pipek-Mezey~\cite{Pipek89JCP,Jonsson17JCTC}, Foster-Boys~\cite{Boys60RMP}, and the maximally localized Wannier functions~\cite{Marzari12RMP}).
 The LNOs associated with a given LO $\phi_I$ are obtained from the eigenvectors of the MP2 one-particle density matrix constructed for $\phi_I$,

 where the occupied-occupied and virtual-virtual blocks of the density matrix are given by

 Here, $t_{Iajb}^{(1)} = \sum_{i} U_{iI} \, t_{iajb}^{(1)}$, and

 are the MP2 amplitudes and the asterisk symbol indicates complex conjugate.
-A commonly adopted approximation is to replace the full MP2 amplitudes in \cref{eq:mp2_dm} with their semi-canonical counterparts~\cite{Rolik11JCP,Neese09JCPa,Ye24JCTC}.
+A commonly adopted approximation in LNO-CC and other local correlation theories is to replace the full MP2 amplitudes in \cref{eq:mp2_dm} with their semi-canonical counterparts~\cite{Rolik11JCP,Neese09JCPa,Ye24JCTC}.
 In this work, however, we employ the full MP2 amplitudes for LNO construction in order to maintain consistency with the RPA-based LNO construction discussed in \cref{subsec:rpa_lno_cc}.

 Because the orbital rotations in \cref{eq:lno_from_hfmo} do not mix occupied and virtual subspaces, the resulting LNOs preserve the integer occupations of the underlying mean-field reference.
 Important occupied and virtual LNOs can therefore be selected independently to define a LO-specific local active space (LAS) $\mathcal{A}^{(I)}$ that is optimized for capturing the correlation energy associated with $\phi_I$.
 In this work, active LNOs are selected by thresholding the eigenvalues of \cref{eq:mp2_dm}, also known as LNO occupation numbers,